 I understand that failure to comply with these policies may result in the loss of my access to the district's computer resources and may, in addition, result in the imposition of discipline under the district's school conduct and discipline policy.
 I further understand that the district reserves the right to pursue legal action against me if I willfully, maliciously or unlawfully damage or destroy property of the district.
-Further, the district may bring suit in civil court against my parents or guardians if I willfully, maliciously or unlawfully damage or destroy property.
+Further, the district may bring suit in civil court against my parents or guardians if I willfully, maliciously or unlawfully damage or destroy property pursuant to Education Law 1709(36).